SmartlyDressedGames/Unturned-Docs/items/placeable-asset.rst

 		d2cc65b749e5477f95103601df89cdbc
 	]

-**SalvageItem** :ref:`Asset Pointer <doc_data_assetptr>`: Override the default salvaging behavior by pointing to a specific item that should be added when salvaging a placeable that is below 100% health.
-This property cannot point to a :ref:`SpawnAsset <doc_assets_spawn>` – only :ref:`ItemAssets <doc_item_asset_intro>` are supported.
+**SalvageItem** :ref:`Asset Pointer <doc_data_assetptr>`: Override the default salvaging behavior by pointing to a specific item or spawn table that should be added when salvaging a placeable that is below 100% health.
 By default, this property will choose a random item used in the placeable's blueprints.

+This property can also be set to a string value of ``this``, which will use the the owning item's GUID.
+Useful to avoid accidentally writing the wrong ID.